JackeyZhaoChianNew/aria2d/README.md

 You can usage agreement of "HTTP&HTTPS"

-The modle use request modle,so if you want to use it,please run the shell "pip3 install request"
+The modle use request modle,so if you want to use it,please run the command

+"pip3 install request"

 The modle be based on python3.6.8.